skybert/skybert-net/src/talks/bash-foo/slides.md

     # echo 127.0.0.1 closy >> /etc/hosts

+Now, you can use [http://closy:9980](http://closy:9980) passing the correct `Host` header through the tunnel to your target system.

+---

+## Reverse tunnels

-or if the CLI is enough:
+If the CLI is enough:

 ```
 $ curl -H "Host: closy" http://localhost:9980